When they’re not using their athletic powers on the field, NFL players are finding ways to serve as superheroes for their communities.

-Half Pro Football Hall of Farmer, half Minnesota Supreme Court associate justice, Alan Page has always used his powers for good.
+Half Pro Football Hall of Famer, half Minnesota Supreme Court associate justice, Alan Page has always used his powers for good.

-Gridiron great by day and legal scholar by night, Page earned his law degree from the University of Minnesota Law School and worked at a law firm while still playing in the NFL.
-After hanging up his cleats in 1981, he soared up the legal ladder until becoming the first African-American elected to the Minnesota Supreme Court, where he served from 1992 to 2015.
+Gridiron great by day and legal scholar by night, Page earned his law degree from the University of Minnesota while still playing in the NFL.
+After hanging up his cleats in 1981, he soared up the legal ladder and became the first African-American elected to the Minnesota Supreme Court, where he served until 2015.

-Although he’s retired from football and the bench, Page is still fighting for good.
+Although he’s retired from football and the bench, Page is still fighting the good fight.
 Through The Page Education Foundation, which was founded by him and his late wife Diane, minority students are provided with financial and mentoring assistance in exchange for the students’ commitment to engage in community volunteer work.

 Rules & Conditions